json420/degu/doc/rgi.rst

 The difference is that the *connection* argument contains only per-connection information, and the *request* argument contains only per-request information.
-Additionally, applications can use the *connection* argument to store persistent per-connection state (for example, a database connection or a connection to an upstream HTTP servers in the case of a reverse proxy application).
+Additionally, applications can use the *connection* argument to store persistent per-connection state (for example, a lazily created database connection or a connection to an upstream HTTP servers in the case of a reverse-proxy application).

 As noted above, the *connection* argument will look something like this::

     connection = {
         'scheme': 'https',
         'protocol': 'HTTP/1.1',
-        'server': ('0.0.0.0', 12345),
+        'server': ('0.0.0.0', 2345),
-        'client': ('192.168.0.17', 23456),
+        'client': ('192.168.0.3', 3456),
         'ssl_compression': None,
         'ssl_cipher': ('ECDHE-RSA-AES256-GCM-SHA384', 'TLSv1/SSLv3', 256),
     }